aireuhl/i_e/analysis.md

     the Treaty with the Wyandot (1785) and the Treaty with the Six Nations (1784) have five signatories in common.
 Each of the common signatories belongs to a representative of the United States government.
-This means that elected officials and government employees of the era commonly worked with multiple tribes and indigenous nations to construct treaty documents and redefine where the United States began and ended.
-    <br><br>Future instantiations of this project would benefit from a broader data
+This means that elected officials and government employees of the era commonly worked with multiple tribes and Indigenous nations to construct treaty documents and redefine where the United States as a geographic mass began and ended. <br><br>Future instantiations of this project would benefit from a broader data set.
-    set.
 Imagine what connections might exist if we were able to build a network analysis of 200 or 300 treaties?
 What would that reveal about the relationships and rights present within them? <br><br>Even further, how could these networks be visualized if we paired this information with the accompanying geocoordinates where each treaty was signed?
 Would we learn new things about how these treaties impacted cartography or how cartography impacted the treaties?
 - template: full-width-media-element
   block: media-1
   image: "/uploads/2018/12/09/netviz_one.png"